Healthy Homes Assessment Kotemaori

 Home Assessments Kotemaori for Rental Properties

-There are a variety of things to check during a home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are many concerns to check when conducting the home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
 A few examples are:

-The repercussions of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently being on the wrong side of a tenant services ruling can be extremely costly for landlords and property managers.
-For expert guidance, contact us today and book your rental property home evaluation.
+The consequences of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of an tenancy solutions ruling can be significant for property owners and landlords.
+For professional advice get in touch today to book your rental property house evaluation.

 home assessments for rental properties